Wall Street drifts around its records as gold tops $4,000 per ounce

 Polymarket offers prediction markets that allow customers to profit from making predictions on events across politics, financial markets and popular culture, such as who will become New York City’s next mayor or whether the U.S. government will announce that aliens exist this year.

-In Europe, France’s CAC 40 edged up by 0.2% a day after slumping due to the latest political upheaval in Paris.
+In Europe, France’s CAC 40 edged up by less than 0.1% a day after slumping due to the latest political upheaval in Paris.
 France’s prime minister abruptly resigned on Monday.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.